Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 Right.

-So the in and I kind of understand this just because of my background and study of it.
+So, and I kind of understand this just because of my background and study of it.

-Okay, but to a layman, when they hear cancel student debt, they think that that's great.
+But to a layman, when they hear cancel student debt, they think that that's great.

-When I hear that, I think, oh my god, they're gonna sell bonds to the Fed, the Fed's gonna print money and buy the bonds, and then the value of the dollar is gonna go down, and everybody's gonna be poor even though they don't have debt, like right up too.
+The Fed's going to print money, buy the bonds, and then the value of the dollar is going to go down and everybody's going to be poor, even though they don't have debt.

-So, but that took who knows how many countless hours of reading and study for me to figure that out.
+So, so, but that took who knows how many countless hours of reading and study for me to figure that out.

 I know.

-I mean, even if you are, um, but just because like we want the best outcome and cheaper, cheaper goods creates a better society, ultimately.
+I mean, even if you are, but just because like we want the best outcome and cheaper, cheaper goods creates a better society, ultimately.

-Like you want you want that to happen.
+Like you want, you want that to happen.

-You want competition because you want them to have to compete, because if they don't have to compete, prices get outrageous.
+You want competition because you want them to have to compete.

 It's just inevitable.

-It's gonna It's going to happen and it's it's natural.
+It's going to happen and it's natural.

 I mean, obviously it'd be great if you could get all of them to read Murray Rothbard or something.

-That's not gonna happen.
+That's not going to happen.

-They could be like, okay, well, this they they look at this product and they go, Oh, well, flat screen TVs are down, you know, 30,000 percent over the past 20 years, whereas health insurance in college, where government funds go are up hundreds of percent over the past couple decades, and then just be like, Okay, do you see the differences here?
+They could be like, okay, well, this, they, they look at this product and they go, oh, well, flat screen TVs are down, you know, 30,000% over the past 20 years, whereas health insurance in college, where government funds go are up hundreds of percent over the past couple decades.

-So that sometimes even when it's so obvious, you just can't get people to understand it.
+But it's weird, man, that sometimes even when it's so obvious, you just can't get people to understand it.

 Do you think that our politicians realize it?